unjs/unstorage/docs/content/6.drivers/neon.md

 Then, create a table to store your data by running the following queries in your Neon database, where <unstorage> is the name of the table you want to use.

-This will create create a database table and associate a `BEFORE` trigger that will update the `updated_at` timestamp value when a row is modifed.
+This will create a database table and associate a `BEFORE` trigger that will update the `updated_at` timestamp value when a row is modified.

 ```sql